Josafa2018/blink-server/README.md

 save and exit.

-## Enabling server auto restart on Windows
+## Habilitando a Reinicialização Automática do Servidor no Windows

 + Create bat file: